ironsheep/P2-vscode-extensions/TASKS-User-win.md

 Get the latest binaries by downloading a `flexprop-{version}.zip` file from the [FlexProp Releases Page](https://github.com/totalspectrum/flexprop/releases).

+We are making a new programs install location in these steps.
+We can't use `C:\Program Files (x86)` as FlexProp expects to be able to write to its own directory.

-Create a directory called "flexprop" (or whatever you'd like) and unpack the .zip file into that directory.
-Make sure the directory you create is writable, so do not unpack into a system directory like "Program Files".
-Use your desktop or a folder directly under "C:" instead.
+So, Create a directory a program files directory called `C:\Programs\TotalSpectrum\FlexProp` and unpack the .zip file into that directory.
+Make sure that this directory you created is writable.

-Finish up by then [add a new PATH element](#os-windows) and make sure to also create the new Environment Variable `FlexPropDir`.  *The User Tasks expect this environment variable to exist.
+Finish up by then [add a new PATH element](#os-windows) and make sure to also create the new Environment Variable `FlexPropPath`.  *The User Tasks expect this environment variable to exist.
 They use it to locate the flash utility binary file.*

 #### Update flexprop